UT Arlington Cost Transfer Policy

 GCS has review and approval responsibility for cost transfers and is available to assist in interpretation and implementation of the policy, including prior review of explanations for transfers crossing the 90-day lateness threshold.
 For repeated Cost Transfers, GCS may train the PI and department personnel in the affects such transfers have on sponsored funding and where appropriate inform the PI’s supervisor or other administrative personnel.

-Grant and Contract Accounting will review and approve the transfer and make any necessary adjustments or entries into the UT Share accounting system.
+Grant Accounting will make the necessary adjustments or entries into the UT Share accounting system.

 Related policies and guidance: